scds/data-sonification/lessons/lesson4: sonifying the data.md

 ## Choosing Tools and Software

 The tools you end up using to sonify your data will generally depend on if you have any previous experience with coding.
-The following Humanities Commons guide for beginners lists many tools that range from a low-high barrier for entry.
+The following Humanities Commons guide for beginners lists many tools that range from a <a href="https://mlaetsc.hcommons.org/2023/01/18/data-sonification-for-beginners/" target="_blank" rel="noopener noreferrer">low-high barrier for entry</a>.
 Other popular options include: Max/MSP, Pure Data, Audacity, Supercollider, Tone.js, ChucK, Estuary, etc.

 But let’s say you don’t have any coding experience.
 In that case, platforms like "Two-Tone" offer an easy introduction without requiring advanced programming skills.